Good Smile Company: Related anime productions

+Good Smile Racing

 In 2008, Good Smile Company became the primary sponsor of Studie GLAD Racing, a team which took part in the GT300 race division of the Super GT racing series in a car featuring illustrations of Hatsune Miku.
-In 2010, a new subsidiary company called Good Smile Racing (GSR) was established which became the new racing team owner.
+In 2010, Good Smile Racing split from Studie to establish its own independent entry in the series.
 Good Smile Racing also produces model cars and related goods to support the racing team with sponsors.

+The team made its Super GT debut in 2010, featuring drivers Taku Bamba and Masahiro Sasaki in a Porsche 911 GT3, but would find little success early on.
+The team would prove to be a revalation in its second year of competition, though, winning three out of eight races and taking the 2011 GT300-class title, fielding the new BMW Z4 GT3 and a new driver in Nobuteru Taniguchi alongside Bamba.

-After a long struggle in the debut seasons, the team would taste their first success in 2011 season, by winning three out of eight races and take their first driver's championship title in GT300 class.
-They would later win another two GT300 drivers Championship in 2014 and 2017 season, being one of the most successful Super GT teams in series' history.
+They would later win another two GT300-class championships in the 2014 and 2017 seasons with drivers Nobuteru Taniguchi and Tatsuya Kataoka, becoming one of the most successful GT300-class teams in Super GT history.

 In 2017, they also made their international GT debut, becoming the first Japanese GT3 team participating in the Spa 24 Hours of Intercontinental GT Challenge.
+The driver lineup featured former Formula One driver Kamui Kobayashi alongside Taniguchi and Kataoka.

-In 2019 Spa 24 Hours, they partnered with Type-Moon (as Type-Moon Racing), TRIGGER, and Black Falcon to field three Mercedes-AMG GT GT3 cars with Hatsune Miku, Fate, and Promare liveries.
-The Promare car started from pole position and finished 3rd overall and the Hatsune Miku car also finished 3rd in the Silver Cup class, becoming the first itasha team to reach podium in international GT racing.
+For the 2019 24 Hours of Spa, they partnered with Type-Moon (as Type-Moon Racing), TRIGGER, and German racing team Black Falcon to field three Mercedes-AMG GT GT3 cars with Hatsune Miku, Fate, and Promare liveries.
+Maro Engel drove the Promare-themed car to pole position and would eventually finish third alongside his teammates, while the Hatsune Miku-themed car would finish third in the Silver class.

-In 2022, Goodsmile Racing marked its entrance in the United States with the Goodsmile Racing Lamborghini Murciélago driven by Ace Ochoco.
-The Murciélago GT1 race car was unveiled at Anime Expo 2022 at the Los Angeles Convention Center.
+In 2022, Good Smile Racing made its foray into the United States market, positioned as a clothing and hobby product brand.

+Good Smile is also a longtime personal sponsor of former Formula One driver and two-time FIA WEC champion Kamui Kobayashi.
+The company's logo has been present on Kobayashi's helmet since 2011, and multiple figures bearing his likeness were released during his time in Formula One.